TharindraParanagama/MovieClassification/README.md

 The correct predictions are determined by checking the output provided by the network with the expected output on testing data.
 Then the accuracy is computed as a propotion of correct predictions over the entire number of test data.

-Predicting the rating for a unseen data
+Predicting the rating for an unseen data

-We managed to achive an accuracy of 94% on predictions.The graphs for these measure are attached above.
+We managed to achive an accuracy of 94% on predictions.The graphs that display the accuracy at each epoch is attached above.

 Data visualization

-We used Tablue for our vizualization tasks.We visually represented sum of feature with their pertaining labels.
+We used Tablue for our vizualization tasks.We wanted to check the spread of the sum of features with their pertaining labels.the resulting visualization diagram is attached above.

+Creation of a webpage to display results

+Finally we wanted to develop a user interface to make the application more intutive so we used HTML,CSS,Bootstrap to create a web based application.Python's Flask framewrok(an implementation of the web frameworks concept) was used to our python source code and the web application.

+Application can be operated as follows:

+First run the file called Interface.py (This will start the Flask implemented server) Afterwards the index.html page should be opened via a web browser And by pressing the button Launch model the result shows the prediction and actual rating respectively.